 1874.56 change as shown

 The block ack mechanism improves channel efficiency by aggregating several acknowledgments into one frame.
-There are two types of block ack mechanisms: immediate and HT-delayed.
-Immediate block ack is suitable for high-bandwidth, low-latency traffic while the HT-delayed block ack is suitable for applications that tolerate moderate latency.
 In this subclause, the STA with data to send using the block ack mechanism is referred to as the originator, and the receiver of that data as the recipient.

 1875.41 delete